Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 • ‘Sphinx of black quartz, judge my vow’ set with the xcharter-otf font package

 LATEX includes versions of the popular (some would say overused) Adobe ‘35’ fonts which have been built into PDF readers, laser printers, printer drivers, and most DTP systems since the dawn of desktop publishing shortly after TEX was written.
 These comprised eight text (Latin-alphabet) typefaces and two fonts of symbols or dingbats (35 fonts in total).
-They are now provided by non-Adobe versions known as the ‘TEX Gyre’ collection, derived from the URW (Unternehmensberatung Rubow Weber) equivalents shown in the list below.
+They are now provided by carefully-matched non-Adobe versions known as the ‘TEX Gyre’ collection, derived from URW (Unternehmensberatung Rubow Weber) equivalents shown in the list below.

 • ‘Sphinx of black quartz, judge my vow’ set with the tgadventor font package